Hongyi-Lyu-MQ/SULI/README.md

-# Unlearning Methods for IJCAI 2025 Submission
+# This is a Python implementation of "Fine-Grained and Efficient Self-Unlearning with Layered Iteration" for IJCAI 2025 Submission

 This repository contains code for class-wise and instance-wise unlearning, developed for submission to **IJCAI 2025**.
 The methods implemented allow selective forgetting of specific data samples from a trained model.